-Do you have an EU VAT number already for your European company?
+Do you need a VAT number in Spain for your foreign company?

-A nonresident company is required to have a representative in Spain as a point of contact for the tax office.
-We can represent your company as part of our service.
+A non-resident company is required to have a representative in Spain as a point of contact for the tax office.
+We offer fiscal representation as part of our service.

 We have both an American company (from Delaware) and a French company.
 Does it matter which company documents we send you?

 I plan to sell online in Spain.
 Do I charge Spanish VAT tax?

 I operate a shoe company in the USA.
 We are starting to manufacture our shoes in Spain.
 Will the VAT automatically be deducted by the Spanish shoe factory, since we are not located in a country that uses the VAT system?

 We are a Swiss company and we are going to open a call center in Barcelona to serve our European (non-Spanish) clients.
 Do we need to register for VAT in Spain?

 We are a UK company that provides onsite computer server support.
 We have been asked to undertake this role in Spain.
 Since we are required to charge VAT locally, we will require a VAT number, right?

 My French company is selling in Spain.
 Can we avoid having our Spanish clients pay VAT tax?